Configure an Authenticator

 The HTML Form authenticator needs a Credential Manager in order to verify credentials and optionally an Account Manager for user registration.
 Select the

 default-account-manager as account manager and

 Optionally add a commit message.

-Now you have your first authenticator configured.
+Now your first authenticator is configured.
 The next step is to configure an OAuth client.